 By the way, Mike at Dad Cooks Dinner has come up with a modified turkey laap.
 Read it here.

-One tablespoon store-bought or homemade toasted rice powder
+- 1 tablespoon store-bought or homemade toasted rice powder (see notes)

 2 The Thai people have an informal way of employing the English letter R to indicate the lengthening of vowels.
 Each short vowel in the Thai language has its long counterpart; everything comes in pair.
 So in order to indicate that the vowel in the word ลาบ is a long A as in “fAther,” an R is added to signify the lengthening of the vowel.
 Though utterly without any linguistic basis, it is a very prevalent practice — so prevalent that it has more or less become the standard.